JCSDA/jedi-docs/docs/working-practices/reviewing-code.rst

 one reviewer is enough.
 For more complex modifications, more reviewers should be included.
-It is suggested that a list of default potential reviewers is designated and maintained for each large components of the code (B matrix, observation operators, etc…) to assist in the process and that regular developers are also involved in reviewing each other’s code as an excellent way to promote a common culture and knowledge of the code.
+It is suggested that a list of default potential reviewers is designated and maintained for each large components of the code (B matrix, observation operators, etc.) to assist in the process and that regular developers are also involved in reviewing each other's code as an excellent way to promote a common culture and knowledge of the code.

 It is in the interest of both developers and reviewers to review and merge code often in small incremental changes rather than massive changes at once.